danielstegink/HollowKnight.DanielSteginkUtils/ReadMe.md

 Thank you to SFGrenade, Roma 337 and Spamtom F. Gambleton for testing and feedback.

 ## Patch Notes
+1.1.0.0
+- Added Charm templates using SFCore's EasyCharm as a base
+- Added a new modifier for Shape of Unn to NotchCosts

 1.0.1.0
 - Replaced references to PlayerData with calls to GetBool and GetInt
 - Simplified code in GetModCharmHelper